 The cooling system is what keeps the engine running at its designed operating temperature; usually between 180 and 230 degrees.
 Both hot and cold driving conditions require the engine’s cooling system to be in good working order.

 In hot weather, the cooling system provides cool coolant to keep the engine within its operating temperature.
 In cold weather, it provides warm coolant to keep the engine within its operating temperature.
-If the cooling system cannot provide warm enough coolant, the engine will consume a greater amount of fuel unnecessarily.
+If the cooling system cannot provide warm enough coolant, the engine will consume a greater amount of fuel than necessarily.

 Be sure to maintain the required coolant level for the cooling system to operate efficiently.
 A complete system flush and coolant replacement should be performed every two years.

 Higher readings from your temperature gauge, engine dieseling and engine “ping” can be indicators of cooling system problems.
 Proper maintenance can help prevent these issues.

 Always be sure to check the coolant level on a cool engine.
 Opening the radiator cap on a warm or hot engine can cause severe burns.
 Coolant is a mixture of antifreeze and water, typically 50% of each.
 Check the owner’s manual for recommended mix ratios.